loansindi/bbb_sound_server/README.md

 `/play/` accepts `POST` requests with content-type `multipart/form-data`.
 Must have a form field `soundFile`, which is the audio file to be played.
 Audio file must be <10 MB.

-Can only handle one audio file at a time, right now.
-Probably for the best.
+Multiple audio files stack up one on top of the other.

 ## Requirements